-Chad joined the Louisville office of Stoll Keenon Ogden as an Associate in 2017.
+Chad joined the Louisville office of Stoll Keenon Ogden in 2017.
 He practices with the Business Litigation and Torts, Trial & Insurance Services groups.
 Named a Rising Star in 2017 by the Super Lawyers peer-rating service, Chad has made oral arguments before the Kentucky Court of Appeals and has counseled clients in both trial and appellate cases.

 For every client and legal situation, Chad adopts a goal-oriented and problem-solving approach that’s complemented by a passion for delivering the best possible representation.